Managing family life when you have a child with cancer can be stressful. And the constant news about the coronavirus can be worrying.

 You can phone the Cancer Research UK nurses if you would like to talk to someone at this worrying time.

 - what do to if your child has any signs or symptoms of cancer

-- the guidance about coronavirus for children having, or who’ve finished, cancer treatment
+- the guidance about coronavirus for children in the vulnerable groups

 Your child’s treating team can give you any updates about any changes to their treatment plan because of the coronavirus pandemic.

 Children’s cancer is rare.
 Symptoms of cancer can be very similar to those of other childhood illnesses.
 And they vary between children.
 We have detailed information on the possible signs and symptoms of cancer in children.

 It’s unlikely your concern or worry will go away without taking some action.
 Don’t let the current coronavirus situation put you off seeking medical care for your child.

 Your GP might arrange a phone appointment first, to find out if your child needs to be seen by a doctor.
 GP surgeries and hospitals are continuing to make changes to the way they work.
 This is so they are as safe as possible for children to get the care they need.

 We are learning more about coronavirus all the time.
 This includes finding out coronavirus does not affect children as much as previously thought.